jdromeiro/.NET-Developer-Questions/README.md

 A cheat-sheet with questions that can be asked during .NET interviews, and a compilation of short answers to these questions.

 ## Introduction
-During the process of getting my first job as a full .NET developer, I've come across several questions that are likely to be asked during an interview for that kind of position.
+During the process of getting a job as a .NET developer, I've come across several questions that are likely to be asked during an interview for that kind of position.
 This repository contains a list with some of these questions, as well as a suggestion of possible answers to them, either done entirely by me or taken from the internet and adapted.
 This is meant to be a "goto" place for people that find themselves in the same situation, and as a place where these answers can easily be found for future reference.